 Howard L. Young, 75, of Nashville, was charged with four counts of bank fraud, six counts of wire fraud, and aggravated identity theft.
 If convicted, he faces a fine of up to $1 million and up to 30 years in prison.
 The press did not name an attorney for him.

-According to the charging documents, Young founded a holistic wellness center called Integrative Medical Services (IMS) in 2015.
+According to the charging documents, the defendant founded a holistic wellness center called Integrative Medical Services (IMS) in 2015.
 He reportedly titled himself as a Doctor of Naturopathy, even though he did not hold a medical doctorate or medical license.

-In 2017, Young allegedly began soliciting cancer patients and investors by telling them that he had received a $2 million grant from Vanderbilt University to study patients with cancer and other chronic medical conditions.
+In 2017, the defendant allegedly began soliciting cancer patients and investors by telling them that he had received a $2 million grant from Vanderbilt University to study patients with cancer and other chronic medical conditions.
 He claimed the university gave him the grant because he had managed to cure his cancer using naturopathy, the charging documents allege.
-Young reportedly promised patients who agreed to participate in the study regular blood testing, nutritional supplements, gym memberships, nutrition and exercise coaching, acupuncture, and massages.
+The defendant reportedly promised patients who agreed to participate in the study regular blood testing, nutritional supplements, gym memberships, nutrition and exercise coaching, acupuncture, and massages.

 In order to become participants, he allegedly told patients that the university required an upfront payment of $10,000, but the money would be refunded after one year.
 Patients who couldn’t afford the upfront payment were required to secure a Health Credit Services (HCS) account or a CareCredit credit card—services designed to help patients pay for medical treatments by opening a line of credit or providing unsecured loans that must be paid through monthly installment payments.

 The holistic wellness scammer purportedly told the patients that he would hold the upfront payment in escrow and make the required monthly payments and pay off any remaining balances at the end of one year, as long as the patient followed all of the study’s protocols.